ososkp/NPS/README.md

 Explore page now looks better and is more functional - Visitor Information button shows details not included in Directory's details view.

 V1.2
 Now works on Azure web app hosting - but can't read from .json and throws a filenotfound exception.
-Need to migrate to an SQL database on Azure I think.

 V2.0
 Project is now live on Azure with full functionality.